malikshairali/malikshairali/README.md

 ### Hi there 👋

 #### I am a Software Engineer, experienced in Android App Development and implementing DevOps pipelines.
-(Please have a look at the pinned repositories below containing detailed READ.ME files, showcasing live demo of each project)
+(Please have a look at the pinned repositories below containing detailed README.md files, showcasing live demo of each project)

 ##### Currently